 Climate and exercise after a heart attack

-It is important you consider the climate you are exercising in.
-When exercising in warm and/or humid environments (i.e. summer or a swimming pool), your heart and the rest of your body need to work harder to keep your body cool.
-One way your body keeps cool is through sweating, so it's important you stay hydrated with water, to replace this fluid while exercising when it is warm.
+It's important you think about the climate you are physically active in.
+In warm and/or humid environments (like during summer or in a swimming pool), your heart and the rest of your body need to work harder to keep your body cool.
+One way your body keeps cool is through sweating so it's important you stay hydrated with water to replace this fluid while exercising when it is warm.

-Certain exercises that are sometimes performed in yoga and/or pilates classes may be considered unsafe for people with heart disease.
-Caution must also be shown when performing certain resistance / weight training exercises.
-You may hear these exercises referred to as 'contraindicated exercises'.
+Certain exercises in yoga and/or Pilates classes may be considered unsafe for people with heart disease.
+You should also be careful while doing certain resistance or weight training exercises.

-The natural response when we try to lift anything heavy is to hold our breath, however this breath-holding can limit blood flow to the heart and may cause lightheadedness or fainting.
-Any resistance exercise that forces you to hold your breath while lifting should not be performed, or the weight should be reduced.
+The natural response when we try to lift anything heavy is to hold our breath but this can limit blood flow to the heart and may cause light headedness or fainting.
+Any resistance exercise that forces you to hold your breath while lifting should not be performed or the weight should be reduced.

-You also need to take care to ensure your exercise doesn't become too intense.
-A good rule of thumb is that you should be able to talk while exercising – if you find you can only say a couple of words before needing to gasp for air, the exercise is probably too intense.
+You also need to take care to ensure your exercise stays at moderate intensity.
+You should be able to talk while exercising – if you find you can only say a couple of words before needing to gasp for air, the exercise is probably too intense.

-The quantity of exercise you can do will depend on the severity of your condition, your level of fitness prior to your heart event and any other illnesses or conditions you may have.
+The amount of physical activity you can do will depend on your condition, your level of fitness before your heart event and any other illnesses or conditions you have.

-You can find more tips and information on our benefits of exercise page.
+You can find more tips and information on our physical activity page.

-The talk test can help you measure the intensity of your exercise.
 It’s ok to be a little short of breath, but you should still be able to maintain a conversation.
-If you experience any of the following symptoms stop and seek medical advice:
+If you experience any of the following symptoms stop and get medical advice:

-It can be normal to experience some muscle soreness after performing exercise for the first time in a while.
-If you are finding that this persists for a couple of weeks or you are excessively tired after your exercise sessions, it could be a sign you are over doing it.
+It can be normal to experience some muscle soreness after exercising for the first time in a while.
+If you find this continues for a couple of weeks or you are excessively tired after your exercise sessions, it could be a sign you are overdoing it.

-Following a heart attack, some people may still experience episodes of angina during physical activity and this can affect their confidence to exercise.
-If you experience angina it's important that you recognise it and know what to do.
+After a heart attack, some people may still experience episodes of angina during physical activity and this can affect their confidence.
+If you experience angina, it's important that you recognise it and know what to do.
 You must stop and follow the chest pain/angina action plan.
-You should also discuss this with your doctor and ensure that you carry your medication to treat episodes of angina if your doctor has prescribed this.
+You should also discuss this with your doctor and make sure you carry your medication to treat episodes of angina if your doctor has prescribed this.

 Make sure you take your GTN spray with you when exercising.

-It is normal to have some shortness of breath with exercise.
-But it can be hard to know when shortness of breath is at an acceptable level or when it signals something more serious.
+It's normal to have some shortness of breath with physical activity but it can be hard to know when shortness of breath is at an acceptable level or when it signals something more serious.

 If you have extreme shortness of breath, slow down or stop exercising.
-If your shortness of breath seems disproportionate for the level of exercise you are doing, contact your doctor or health professional.
+If your shortness of breath doesn't seem right for the level of exercise you are doing, contact your doctor or health professional.

-Even if you don't have a hospital-run cardiac rehabilitation programme in your area, there may still be a local cardiac club, which you can join for support.
+Even if you don't have a hospital-run cardiac rehabilitation programme in your area, there may still be a local cardiac club you can join for support.
 These clubs are also useful for people who have completed cardiac rehabilitation and want ongoing support.

 If you don't have a local cardiac club, find someone else or a group of people who can exercise with you.
 Having an exercise partner/support person:

-- Reduces any anxiety you may have around exercise
+- reduces any anxiety you may have around being active

 Goal setting is another great way to stay motivated.
 Make sure you set yourself SMART goals.
 They are goals which are:

-- Specific (rather than saying I'll do more exercise, specify what it is you're going to do and when)
+- Specific (rather than saying I'll do more exercise, specify what it is you'll do and when)

 - Measurable (use time frames and/or distances such as "I will walk 20mins or I'll walk to the shops and back")